pingcap/docs/dev/reference/tools/data-migration/configure/dm-worker-configuration-file-full.md

 # The directory used to store relay log.
 relay-dir = "./relay_log"

-# Enables gtid in the relay log unit
+# Enables gtid in the relay log unit.
 enable-gtid = false

 relay-binlog-name = ""